fooltowise/NeroNotes/Nero's Notes/Addtech, Addlife, & Nordic Value-added Distribution.md

 Absolutely.
 You need to get people to understand that, in the end, if the company is successful then everybody is going to be successful.
 You also need to get them to understand that they need to take ownership and it is not just a matter of being on the payroll each month.
 They need to be involved in the development of the company.
 Of course, you can create incentives when it comes to things such as bonus schemes but I think it is also very important to have the mindset as opposed to having to always pay for everything they are doing, whether it is good or not.
 If you create that culture in a company, you will be very successful.

-### Let’s say it’s 2030 and we’re looking back at Addtech and AddLife, what could be a reason why they don’t grow at 10% per year, sustainably?
+### Let’s say it’s 2030 and we’re looking back at Addtech and [[AddLife]], what could be a reason why they don’t grow at 10% per year, sustainably?

 I don’t really think there are any limitations.
-If you look at all the companies that Bergman & Beving have acquired over the years, such as Addtech, Lagercrantz, AddLife, BB Tools and so on, there are more than 500 companies.
+If you look at all the companies that [[Bergman & Beving]] have acquired over the years, such as Addtech, [[Lagercrantz]], [[AddLife]], BB Tools and so on, there are more than 500 companies.
 You can just create new business areas and business units so you can continue growing, so there is no limitation from that perspective.

-I also don’ think there is any limitation from a geographical perspective, because you could enter new geographical areas such as AddLife has done, for example, in Central Europe and Austria.
+I also don’ think there is any limitation from a geographical perspective, because you could enter new geographical areas such as [[AddLife]] has done, for example, in Central Europe and Austria.
 There are many other countries open to them.
 We have always identified, from a catch-up perspective, after the Nordics that interesting areas could be the Netherlands or Benelux, because it is quite a similar culture.
 I would say that Germany or DACH countries and the UK were possibilities.

 If you are going into other markets such as Spain, Portugal, Italy or France, it is a little more different but you could also do it.